percona/pg_tde/documentation/docs/global-key-provider-configuration/kmip-server.md

 !!! note
     You need the root certificate of the KMIP server and a client key/certificate pair with permissions to create and read keys on the server.

-For testing purposes, you can use a lightweight PyKMIP server, which enables easy certificate generation and basic KMIP behavior.
+For testing purposes, you can use a Eviden KMS server, which enables easy certificate generation and basic KMIP behavior.
 If you're using a production-grade KMIP server, ensure you obtain valid, trusted certificates from the key management appliance.

 ## Example usage